johnkary/phpunit-speedtrap/README.md

 [Travis CI Documentation - Environment Variables](https://docs.travis-ci.com/user/environment-variables)

-#### Use case: Enable profiling in development, but enable with Travis CI
+#### Use case: Enable profiling in development, but disable with Travis CI

 Step 1) Enable SpeedTrapListener in phpunit.xml.
 The slowness report will output during all test suite executions.